 Essentially flag day is about Emiratis reaffirming their allegiance to the country.
 UAE is a multicultural hub rich in Arabic culture with a diverse landscape and a place of opportunity for many.
 So, it is no surprise that non-local residents are very happy to partake.

-It will be interesting to see how the day will continue in the future since it is Sheikh Khalifa’s brother who is now in positon as the president of the UAE.
+It will be interesting to see how the day will continue in the future since it is Sheikh Khalifa’s brother who is now in position as the president of the UAE.

 How Is The UAE Flag Day Celebrated?